w-haodong/F_SWAN/README.md

 The dataset used in this paper is from AASCE 2019 (https://aasce19.grand-challenge.org/).

 ## Pre-trained parameters
-In this Github repository we provide the test code along with the pre-trained parameters file (shared via an online storage: model_10_200.pth, link: https://pan.baidu.com/s/13s4lfQI1F1JBxMucFjDXUg?pwd=tbej code: tbej).
+In this Github repository we provide the test code along with the pre-trained parameters file (shared via an online storage: model_latest.pth, link: https://pan.baidu.com/s/1O-60eWuQZnPZgjqWDl-f2w?pwd=6a5k  code: 6a5k).